devrimgunduz/pagila/README.md

 SELECT * FROM film WHERE fulltext @@ to_tsquery('fate&india');

+pgAdmin is included in the docker-compose.

+Navigate to the URL : http://localhost:5050/
+Default Username: admin@admin.com
+Default Password: root

 ## PARTITIONED TABLES

 The payment table is designed as a partitioned table with a 7 month timespan